Local laws and customs

 Insults or jokes about the North Korean political system and its leadership are severely frowned upon.
 Foreigners have sometimes found themselves in trouble for not paying what was deemed to be a sufficient level of respect – including not treating images of the leader with care.

-Offences that would be considered trivial in other countries can incur very severe penalties in North Korea.
-On 16 March 2016 a US national was sentenced to 15 years hard labour after his conviction for crimes against the state; he was alleged to have attempted to steal a political slogan from the staff quarters of a main tourist hotel.
+On 16 March 2016 a US national was sentenced to 15 years hard labour after a conviction for crimes against the state.
+He was alleged to have attempted to steal a political slogan from the staff quarters of a main tourist hotel.
+On 13 June 2017, he was released and returned to the US in a coma.
+He died on 19 June 2017.

-Although there is no specific legislation outlawing homosexuality in North Korea, same sex relationships are considered unacceptable by the authorities.
+Although there’s no specific legislation outlawing homosexuality in North Korea, same-sex relationships are considered unacceptable by the authorities.
+See our information and advice page for the LGBT community before you travel.

 Consider carefully any films or television programmes that you bring into the country, either on DVD or on data storage devices.
 Those deemed to have an anti-DPRK government message may be confiscated and you may face detention as a result.